On Belyi's Theorem in positive characteristic: modular curves for

-will be called the \emph{quasi-level} of $\gam$.
-It is not difficult to show that the $\ql(\gam)$ is an $\fq$-subspace of of $A=\fq[T]$ (see \cite[Lemma 3.1 and its proof]{mason06}) of finite codimension (\cite[Lemma 3.3(ii)]{mason06}).
-The \emph{level} of $\gam$, denoted here by $\lgam$, is the largest ideal $\lgam\subseteq \ql(\gam)$ of $A$ contained in the quasi-level of $\gam$.
 In general the inclusions $\lgam\subseteq \ql(\gam)$ may be strict and the level may be zero.
-It is a theorem that a subgroup $\gam$ of finite index of level $\lgam=I$ is a congruence subgroup if and only if $\gam$ contains the full congruence subgroup of $G$ of classical level $I$ (see (\cite{mason06}) and its references for basic facts about level and quasi-level).
-In particular the notion of level generalizes the classical notion of level of a congruence subgroup of finite index of ${\rm SL}_2(\Z)$.
+It is a theorem that a subgroup $\gam$ of finite index of level $\lgam=I$ is a congruence subgroup if and only if $\gam$ contains the full congruence subgroup of $\gamo$ of classical level $I$ (see \cite{mason06}) and its references for basic facts about level and quasi-level).
+The notion of level generalizes (but is distinct from) the classical notion of level of a congruence subgroup of finite index of $G$.